Linux whatis command

 Index databases are used during the search and are updated by the mandb program.
-Depending on your installation, this may be run by a periodic cron job or may be run manually after new manual pages have been installed.
-To produce an old style text whatis database from the relative index database, issue the below command:
+Depending on your installation, this may be run by a periodic cron job or may be run manually after new manual pages are installed.
+To produce an old style text whatis database from the relative index database, issue the command below:

 whatis -M manpath -w '*' | sort > manpath/whatis